Ernest Muçi: Legia Warsaw

-Muçi scored his first goal for the club on 24 July 2021, a winner against Wisła Płock on the opening day of the 2021–22 season.
-On 4 August, he netted his first ever UEFA Champions League goal in the third qualifying round away against Dinamo Zagreb, equalizing late in a 1–1 draw.
-Although Legia were eliminated after the return leg 1–2 on aggregate, they eventually managed to advance to the Europa League group stage.
-He registered an assist in his first Europa League group match against Spartak Moscow on 15 September, which Legia won 1–0.
-He finished the season with six goals in 36 appearances as Legia ended tenth in the league.
+He scored his first goal for the club on 24 July 2021, netting a late winner against Wisła Płock on the opening day of the 2021–22 Ekstraklasa season.
+On 4 August, he scored his first UEFA Champions League goal in the third qualifying round, equalising in a 1–1 draw away to Dinamo Zagreb.
+He appeared as a substitute in the second leg, as Legia were eliminated 2–1 on aggregate.
+Legia then entered the UEFA Europa League play-off, where Muçi came on for the final 11 minutes of a 2–1 win over Slavia Prague that secured a 4–3 aggregate victory and a place in the group stage.
+He provided an assist on his Europa League group-stage debut against Spartak Moscow on 15 September, contributing to a 1–0 away victory.
+He went on to make three further appearances in the group stage, including two starts, against Napoli twice and Leicester City once, but Legia lost all three matches, conceding three or four goals in each and scoring twice in total.
+On 22 March 2022, he scored in the 86th minute of a 2–0 win over Górnik Łęczna in the 2021–22 Polish Cup quarter-finals, helping Legia reach the semi-finals.
+He finished the season with six goals in 36 appearances across all competitions, while Legia finished tenth in the league.